 A brilliant piece, Liza that sums up the situation in the traditional publishing industry pretty well and why who can earn the privilege of being hired as a literary gatekeeper well…must be gate kept.
 Literary agents tend to be lazy, have bad grammar, uneducated on good literature and what makes for good literature, have no manners and are totally unprofessional, and left-wing or far-left in their politics.
 They are glorified sales people who never read Shakespeare, Chaucer, Milton, or Eliot in their life!
-They simply just read whatever is sent to them and if checks the boxes of what the literary establishment wants, it’s gets in.
+They simply just read whatever is sent to them and if it checks the boxes of what the literary establishment wants, it’s gets in.
 If it’s good but doesn’t check those boxes, it is rejected.

 This has GOT TO change!
 First off, the publishing industry must be comprehensively reformed from top to bottom.
 The qualifications to become a literary agent need to be increased.
 One should have to have an English degree or some sort of training in the Humanities first off.
 Second, they must be a skilled and exceptional writer.
-Third, to become a literary agent one must pass a rigorous test that is all about different work of literature and literary concepts as well as submit a written essay that demonstrates their knowledge of literature as well as correct grammar, spelling and punctuation.
+Third, to become a literary agent one must pass a rigorous test that is all about different works of literature and literary concepts as well as submit a written essay that demonstrates their knowledge of literature as well as correct grammar, spelling and punctuation.
 Fourth, the pay for literary agents must be raised significantly.
 Lastly, their must be a through background check of all potential agents to make sure they are of good character and aren’t far-left or Jihadist nuts.
 Also, I call for the immediate abolition of sensitivity readers.
 For the time being, I call for the public to empower non-leftist Indie publishing houses and self-published authors and snatch up their work such as Girl Soldier!

 • Fashionable Nonsense: Postmodern Intellectuals’ Abuse of Science by Alan Sokal